Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 1
 The first session is an "Introduction to Linux and command-line".
-This workshop is based on material Copyright © Software Carpentry ("The Unix Shell", "Using Shell with HPC" and "Introduction to HPC").
+This workshop is based on material Copyright © Software Carpentry ("The Unix
+Shell", "Using Shell with HPC" and "Introduction to HPC").
+A lecture at the beginning of the workshop introduces the course and give an overview of computational techniques.
+This is followed by a walk-through of connecting to the virtual machines that we used to run the course (details given below).
+The material is divided into 7 parts, with only 3 required to complete the other workshops.
+Six parts are designed to introduce the shell and simple BASH commands, such as navigating around directories and writing files.
+Unlike the Software Carpentry lessons, we decided to use Vim as the text-editor taught due to its advanced functionality (such as quickly navigating through files).
+The other part introduces high-performance computing and how to use the University of Edinburgh's Research Compute Cluster, Eddie.

+and high-performance computing, which the students will use to complete the other workshops.

 need to check the specific learning objectives for each session

 - Students learn Unix basic commands
 - how to write the files
-- adapted from software carpentry, there should also be a citation
-- learnign the use of HPC resource, here on out own Eddie HPC, log in, move data, submit and kill jobs.
 - some info about the material covered in the lecture (for each session)